viant/dbsync/README.md

     - insertOnConflictUpdate

 - appendOnly: flag to use append new entries
+- directAppend: flag to insert data directly to dest table (without transfer table, only recommended with streaming API, or where dest has unique constraints)
 - transfer.batchSize: batch size for insert/load operation
 - transfer.writerThreads: number of writing threads
 - transfer.endpointID: ip:port of transfer service